blocknetdx/api-docs/source/includes/_xbridge.md

 ## dxGetOrders

 This call is used to retrieve all orders of every market pair.
-It will only return orders for assets returned in [dxGetLocalTokens](#dxgetlocaltokens).

-**Note**: This call will only return orders for markets with both assets returned in [dxGetLocalTokens](#dxgetlocaltokens).
+**Note**: This call will only return orders for markets with both assets supported by your node (view with [dxGetLocalTokens](#dxgetlocaltokens)).
+To bypass this and view all orders, set `ShowAllOrders=true` in your `xbridge.conf` header and reload it with [dxLoadXBridgeConf](#dxloadxbridgeconf).

 ### Request Parameters